Helicopter business in deadly NYC crash had faced debt lawsuits

 This January, it was sued for over $1.4 million by a company that claimed it wasn't being paid for a leased chopper.

-A cash-advance lender sued in February, saying the helicopter company had blocked repayments on a weeks-old loan and owed over $83,000.
+A cash-advance lender sued in February, saying the helicopter firm had blocked repayments on a weeks-old loan and owed over $83,000.
 New York Helicopter hasn't yet filed a response in either case.

-Phones rang unanswered at the company's offices Friday.
+The business said in a statement Friday that it was profoundly saddened by the crash and referred any media inquiries to investigators.

+“The safety and well-being of our passengers and crew has always been the cornerstone of our operations," the statement added.

 A message seeking comment was left at owner Michael Roth's home, where someone who answered Thursday night told The Associated Press that Roth wasn't commenting.
-He had told the New York Post he was bewildered and devastated by the crash.
+He had told the New York Post he was bewildered and devastated by the crash, while noting that helicopters, like any machines, can break.

-“This is horrific,” the newspaper quoted Roth as saying.
-“But you gotta remember something: These are machines, and they break.”

 Founded in the 1990s, Roth's business, which also has been known by names including New York Helicopter Charter Inc. and New York Helicopter Tours LLC, offers tourists a bird's-eye view of the Statue of Liberty, Central Park and the Manhattan skyline.
 One of few firms with a license allowing it to fly close to major New York City landmarks, it also offers shuttles to airports and charter flights for executives and others.